Even-Odd partition identities of Rogers-Ramanujan type: Generalization of Theorem

 In order to show Equation (\ref{p}) let be a partition which is counted by $p_{2,i}^{2k}(m,n)$.
 So its parts $\geq 2k,$ at most $i-1$ of them is equal to $2k$ and we have:

 We add $1$ to each part of $\Lambda$ and we obtain a partition of $n+m$ with exactly $m$ parts as follows:

-Note that all parts of $\mu$ are greater than or equal to $2k+1,$ its smallest even part $\geq 2(m+k)$ and the difference between the first and the third part of each block of three odd part is more than or equal to $4.$ So $\mu$ is a partition which is counted by $p_{2,i}^{2k+1}(m,n+m).$ Since this transformation from $\lambda$ to $\mu$ is obviously a bijection, we have Equation (\ref{p}). \\ With the same transformation as below we can send each partition $\Lambda$ which is counted by $b_{2,i}^{2k}(m,n)$ to a partition $\mu$ which is counted by $b_{2,i}^{2k+1}(m,n+m).$ Once again this transformation define a bijection and proves Equation (\ref{b}).
+Note that all parts of $\mu$ are greater than or equal to $2k+1,$ its smallest even part $\geq 2(m+k)$ and the difference between the first and the third part of each block of three odd parts is greater than or equal to $4.$ So $\mu$ is a partition which is counted by $p_{2,i}^{2k+1}(m,n+m).$ Since this transformation from $\lambda$ to $\mu$ is obviously a bijection, we have Equation (\ref{p}). \\ With the same transformation as below, we can send each partition $\Lambda$ which is counted by $b_{2,i}^{2k}(m,n)$ to a partition $\mu$ which is counted by $b_{2,i}^{2k+1}(m,n+m).$ Once again this transformation defines a bijection and proves Equation (\ref{b}).
 So for all $k\geq1$ we have: \\

 Which gives us the following equations:

 \end{proof}